 Opening multiple accounts also has the potential to do terrible things to your credit rating, so think very hard before you decide to borrow even more money.

-Take note of regular incomings and outgoings
+Keep track of regular incomings and outgoings

 This way, you can make sure you're always far enough from your overdraft limit that you won't go into your unarranged overdraft when your bill comes out.
 This is the most common situation that results in a charge for exceeding overdraft limits and incurring charges.

-Not having enough cash to cover these payments can go two ways (and neither option is good): If the bank makes the payment on your behalf (meaning you go over your overdraft limit) you're likely to be charged fee; if the bank stops the payment from going through, you could end up giving an admin charge to the company you failed to pay, plus a returned item fee to your bank.The most effective way to keep an eye on your account and avoid charges is to have a detailed student budget.
+Not having enough cash to cover these payments can go two ways.
+If the bank makes the payment on your behalf (meaning you go over your overdraft limit) you're likely to be charged a fee.
+Or, if the bank stops the payment from going through, you could end up paying an admin charge to the company you failed to pay, plus a returned item fee to your bank.The most effective way to keep an eye on your account and avoid charges is to have a detailed student budget.
 Our step-by-step guide will help you set yours up.

 Use a prepaid card for spending money